Welcome to The Windmills

 Can we be buried together?

 We do not bury in double depth graves for environmental reasons.
-However if you wish to be buried next to somebody else we offer pre-plot sales of an adjacent grave.
+However if you wish to be buried next to your loved one you can reserve an adjacent grave.
+The cost to reserve a plot is £850 and the difference of what the plot is worth at the time of burial along with the interment fee is payable at time of occupation.

 What type of coffin can be used?

-As a truly natural burial ground we welcome biodegradable, non toxic coffins, shrouds and caskets/urns for ashes.
-We accept: willow, wicker, wool, banana leaf and cardboard, alongside traditional, solid wooden coffins (not chipboard) as long as they are made with wood taken from managed, accredited British forests.
+As a truly natural burial ground we welcome biodegradable, non toxic coffins, shrouds (something made of hemp or wool) and caskets/urns for ashes.
+We accept: willow, wicker, wool, banana leaf and cardboard, alongside traditional solid wooden coffins (not chipboard) as long as they are made with wood taken from managed, accredited British forests.
 We do not permit non-degradable linings or plastic.
 So all handles, linings and pillows should be made from and stuffed with natural fibres.
 People can be buried with possessions; letters, jewellery, food and drink, horse shoes, tobacco etc but these must be made from natural materials.
+For shroud burials a suitable biodegradable board will be required to lower the body into the grave.
+A secure container may need to be provided to transport the deceased to the site.

 How do I purchase a plot?